cpury/cpury.github.io/about.md

 permalink: /about/
 ---

 Hi, this is Max, a guy who likes learning.
-I've worked around the world at a bunch of startups at various stages.
-Currently I'm freelancing based in Germany.
+I've worked around the world with a bunch of startups at various stages.
+Currently I'm freelancing as a Machine Learning and Full-Stack Web Engineer based in Germany.

 ### Contact me